 Although you'll undoubtedly find your own favorite fishing holes, here are some general guidelines for a good head start.

-While trout can occasionally be taken in the cooler stretches of the Greenbrier River, smallmouth bass are the usual objective.
-The river can be readily accessed from many points along the Greenbrier River Trail.
+While trout can occasionally be taken in the cooler stretches of the Greenbrier River, smallmouth bass is the usual objective.
+The river is readily accessed from many points along the Greenbrier River Trail.
 Four sections with put-ins are also popular for half-day or full-day float-fishing trips: Anthony to Caldwell, Caldwell to Ronceverte, Ronceverte to Fort Spring, and Fort Spring to Alderson.
 Quiet stretches alternate with easy Class I and II rapids.
 Catfish and carp can be found in some of the deeper holes in more remote sections.
-The Meadow River, near Rainelle, offers smallmouth bass and the occasional muskie, the largest variety of pike.

-Largemouth bass, the most popular sport fish in America, populate Lake Sherwood, in the Monongahela National Forest, about 18 miles north of White Sulphur Springs.
-For those who want to make an expedition of it, the lake offers boat rentals and swimming along with picnic and camping facilities.
+Largemouth bass, the most popular sport-fish in America, populate Lake Sherwood, in the Monongahela National Forest, about 18 miles north of White Sulphur Springs.
+For those who want to make an expedition of it, the lake offers boat rentals (Memorial Day through Labor Day) and swimming along with picnic and camping facilities.

-Get in on the WV Gold Rush.
-The first week of April, lakes, streams and rivers across West Virginia are stocked with 40,000 golden rainbow trout.
+Get in on the WV Gold Rush!
+Beginning March 28 and running through April 8 this year (2023), 62 lakes, streams and rivers across West Virginia are stocked with 50,000 golden rainbow trout.
 In Greenbrier County, that includes Tuckahoe and Summit lakes.
-Although easy to identify, these prized fish can be quite elusive and can be caught well beyond the official trout-stocking week.
-Reel one in that includes a gold tag, and you’ve just won an exclusive Gold Rush t-shirt.
-Click HERE to request your tee.
+Although easy to identify, these prized fish can be quite elusive and caught well beyond the official trout-stocking week.

-The Mountain State is a freshwater angler's paradise, blessed with innumerable rivers, creeks and streams.
+The Mountain State is a freshwater angler's paradise, blessed with innumerable waterways.
 Use the resources below to get the most out of your fishing adventure to the Greenbrier Valley.

-Serenity Now Outfitters - Guided half and full day fly-fishing trips (wade fishing and float) are available at Serenity Now Outfitters, in downtown Lewisburg.
-Whether it’s trout, smallmouth bass or the elusive Musky, owner, Craig Miller knows exactly where to go to maximize your time catching with less time fishing.
+Serenity Now Outfitters - Guided half and full-day fly-fishing trips (wade fishing and float) are available at Serenity Now Outfitters, in downtown Lewisburg.
+Whether it’s trout, smallmouth bass or the elusive Musky, owner Craig Miller, knows exactly where to go to maximize your time catching with less time fishing.
 If you’re just looking for advice or a critical piece of gear, Craig can assist with that, too.
 He is a wealth of knowledge and enjoys sharing his insight on the area’s fishing opportunities.
-Click HERE for website.

-For a map of the West Virginia and the streams that are stocked, click HERE.
+WV FISHING REGULATIONS.
+The WV Division of Natural resources posts the daily trout stockings.
+Regular trout stockings are continuing as set forth in the Fishing Regulations.
+For a map of West Virginia and the streams that are stocked, click HERE.

-General guidelines and local knowledge insight courtesy of Bill Turner.
-Photos courtesy of Outdoor Adventures and Serenity Now Outfitters.
+General guidelines and local knowledge insight courtesy of Jacob Ott and Bill Turner.
+Photos courtesy of Outdoor Adventures, Otters Guide Service and Serenity Now Outfitters.